alan-turing-institute/deepsensor/CONTRIBUTING.md

 We hope that the information provided in this document will make it as easy as possible for you to get involved.
 If you find that you have questions that are not discussed below, please let us know through one of the many ways to [get in touch](#get-in-touch).

-## Inclusivity

-We aim to make DeepSensor a collaboratively developed project.
-We, therefore, require that all our members and their contributions **adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md)**.
-Please familiarize yourself with our Code of Conduct that lists the expected behaviours.

-Every contributor is expected to adhere to our Code of Conduct.
-It outlines our expectations and ensures a safe, respectful environment for everyone.

 ## Important Resources